artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 The LaProfiler and SpiralProfiler test scripts were run in Nuke 12.2, Nuke 13.2 Classic and Nuke 13.2 Topdown.
 Whilst there were in some instances improvements in speed between Nuke 12.2 Classic mode and Nuke 13.2 Topdown mode, Nuke 13.2 Topdown mode was generally slower (in some cases up to twice as slow) and consumed far more RAM (up to double the RAM usage) than Nuke 13.2 Classic mode.
 It also seemed to exhibit signs of memory leaks.

 It will be interesting to investigate to see if Topdown rendering has improved in Nuke 14 & 15.
-It may well also be a case of running the tests on ancient hardware.
+It may well also be a case of these tests being run on ancient hardware.

 The full set of results are available here: https://github.com/artandmath/NukeProfilers/tree/main/wiki/assets/charts-pdf